PotatoPopcorn/LibPlankLight/README.md

 ## Install Instructions
 1. Download and install the required prerequisites
 2. Download and extract the repository
+3. Make the library `make`
-3. Make the library `sudo make shared`
+4. Install the library `sudo make install`
-4. Link to library using `-L/usr/lib/ -lplanklight`
+5. Link to library using `-L/usr/lib/ -lplanklight`
-5. OPTIONAL: build tests
+6. OPTIONAL: build tests using `sudo make test-TestName`

-## Included tests
+## Included tests [4]
 **ConnectedEnttecDevices**
 Shows how many Enttec Devices are connected.